gep13-talks/GitHubReleaseDemos/PITCHME.md

 #### A definition...

 "...simple set of rules and requirements that dictate how version numbers are assigned and incremented.
-These rules are based on but not necessarily limited to pre-existing widespread common practices in use in both closed and open-source software."
+These rules are based on, but not necessarily limited to, pre-existing widespread common practices in use in both closed and open-source software."

 +++